Middle Eastern Deviled Egg Recipe

-Yet even with these hangups, I’m passionate about a good deviled egg recipe.
+Yet even with these hangups, I’m passionate about a zesty deviled egg recipe.

 That rich creamy center is just too good to resist!
 The yolky center makes a perfect platform for all sorts of flavors, meaning plain-jane deviled egg recipes are a thing of the past.

-Today’s deviled egg recipe is an exciting rendition of spicy deviled eggs, with bold middle eastern flavors.
+Today’s Middle Eastern Deviled Egg Recipe is an exciting rendition of spicy deviled eggs, with bold middle eastern flavors.
 I used plain yogurt and harissa, a middle eastern chili sauce, to spice the filling.
 Then topped them with sumac, mint and capers.